 If you’d like to play around with applying different foil and print combinations, I’ve uploaded 4 different versions of the design to the file on the blog.

 How to Get the Printables.
 You can get a copy of the printable featured in this post in our Printable Library.
-Access to the library is for our Newsletter subscribers and subscriptions are FREE.
+Access to the library is for our Newsletter subscribers, and subscriptions are FREE.
 Please follow the instructions to obtain the printable.
 PLEASE READ the instructions on that page.
-Note: Printables in the library may not be sold or used for any commercial purpose.
+Note: Printables in the library may not be sold or used for commercial purposes.

 - The center text only